MrYsLab/python_banyan/docs/example6.md

 In this example, the callback function is the *get_message* method defined on line 156.
 This method is essentially the same code normally run in the BanyanBase receive_loop.
-It checks to see if there any Banyan messages to process and if there are, it processes them.
+It checks to see if there any Banyan messages to process, and if there are, it processes them.
 If there are no messages available, line 169 re-arms the *tkinter* ***after*** method to check for Banyan messages within the GUI event loop.
 ```
      1	#!/usr/bin/env python